tylergarf/CSC396_Assignment4_Garfield_Tyler/README.md

 # NOTE: You must be logged into UofA account to gain access to the files as the sharing is set to any UofA person with the link can view them.

-# Link to my UofA google drive for csv file generated from running loop in problem 1 with all the averge cont embeds.
+# Link to my UofA google drive for uncompressed data files folder.

 https://drive.google.com/drive/folders/14aN9cSh26UzKXtJGo44KYTvwFo6A-vq4?usp=sharing

-# This is a link to the tared version of this data file if that is easier to load.
+# This is a link to the tared version of the data folder if that is easier to load.

 https://drive.google.com/file/d/1FbzFPeRTJRgWBAEUPxtgZn7353GrZHPb/view?usp=sharing